Real estate calculators and rental market data

 Durham, NC

-Duke University and Research Triangle biotech keep this rental market tight with well-paid renters who aren't going anywhere.
-Low vacancy, high demand, and tenants with advanced degrees and the paychecks to match.
+Duke University and Research Triangle biotech keep Durham tight with well-paid renters who aren't going anywhere.
+Low vacancy, high demand, tenants with advanced degrees and the paychecks to match.

 9 zip codes